What’s the difference between various property insurance types?

 Course of Construction: Course of construction is similar to builder’s risk in what it covers, however it is more commonly used on construction projects where the build is from the ground up to the roof, not just a renovation.

 Vacant Home with Renovation Endorsement: Vacant home insurance is used to cover your investment property or home while it is unoccupied during a non-structural fix and flip.
 This protects you against accidents or named perils, such as fire, lightning, and hail.
-Check out this quick guide to vacant home insurance for more details.
 A standard homeowner’s or landlord policy often will not provide you with the correct coverage you need for a fix and flip.